Skip to Content

 What does dry rub mean?

 A dry rub is a mix of ingredients that are “rubbed” onto meat using your hands.
-It’s kind of like a marinade except it’s made of seasonings instead of liquids.
+It’s similar to a marinade, except it’s made of herbs and spices instead of liquids.

 Can you leave a rub on too long?